TyGordon/Constructables/README.md

 ### CV - Aircraft Carriers
     Ships that are designed for the supplying and transport of aircraft

+### CVE - Aircraft Carrier Escorts
+    CVs on a smaller scale

 ### CA - Heavy Cruisers
     Cruisers with heavier armament